 So if you find yourself on the receiving end of a rejection and your reviewers seem to disagree with your approach, look towards the significance section and ask yourself what’s going on beneath the surface.
 Are you telling a compelling story that creates both desire and trust while addressing the gaps in the field?
 Or is your very story creating gaps for your reader?
 It’s probably the story, and not the science, that’s causing issues.

 By Aubrey Phares

-The Grant Foundry – Winter 2020/21 Now Open for Enrollment
+The Grant Foundry – Fall 2021 Now Open for Enrollment

 Click here to find out more about the Grant Foundry program – an intensive proposal writing bootcamp where you get direct, deep, and regular feedback on your proposal to greatly increase it’s chances of funding.